 Slinging paint with clunky rental markers at the local field, I longed for a gun I could call my own.
 But browsing options online, the entry-level best paintball guns under $300 all looked cheap and made more for birthday gifts than serious play.
 Then I came across the Planet Eclipse Emek and could immediately tell it was different.

 The Emek felt solid in my hands thanks to aircraft-grade aluminum construction, not the plastic and weak metals on other beginner markers.
 Its Gamma Core engine delivered tuned precision shot after shot, outclassing the inconsistent budget electros.
-And features like tool-less grips and an easily upgradeable barrel proved Planet Eclipse built the Emek for performance, not cost-cutting.
+Features like tool-less grips and an easily upgradeable barrel proved Planet Eclipse built the Emek for performance, not cost-cutting.

 After a few weekends dominating the rec field with my Emek, the difference was clear.
 Rental guns sputtered and jerked with every pull.
 But the Emek shot smoother than markers costing twice as much.
 I could snap off paintballs as fast as my fingers could move.
 While other entry-level guns forced excuses, Emek let my skills shine through.